ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   The user needs to give three of the following keyword arguments to create a scan.

   :start: This is the initial position of the scan.
-Fnord
   :stop: This is the final position of the scan.
 The type of step
 	 chosen determines whether or not this final value is guaranteed to be included in the final measurement.